 Stay for both weeks and get an extra night on us.

-Register for both programs and your overnight accommodations at the Connemara Coast Hotel on April 3 is free, along with transportation from Limerick to Galway.
+Register for both programs and your overnight accommodations on March 26 are free, along with transportation from Limerick to Galway.

 March 20–26, 2023

 A Special Program with the Monks of Glenstal Abbey

 Once again we return to the extraordinary Glenstal Abbey, set amidst 500 magnificent acres of farmland, forest, lakes and streams.
 Join the Abbey’s monks — Colmán Ó Clabaigh, Mark Patrick Hederman, and Simon Sleeman — along with a notable faculty of Jungian analysts and authors, including John Hill, Tom Elsner, Sylvia Brinton Perera, Joanne Wieland-Burston, Monika Wikman, and musical performance by Nóírin Ní Riain.
 Meet participants interested in exploring the psychology and ideas of C.G.
 Jung, and enjoy Ireland’s unparalleled hospitality.